rafapetter/udacity-machine-learning-capstone/capstone-project.md

     model = Model(input=input, output=bn4)
     return model

-Then, I will define the **create_network** method, which it will be responsible for creating the Siamese framework, i.e. two processes with the weights being shared across them.
+Then, I will define the **create_network** function, which it will be responsible for creating the Siamese framework, i.e. two processes with the weights being shared across them.

     base_network = create_base_network(input_dim)